mathesar-foundation/mathesar/docs/docs/install/docker-compose/index.md

 - If installing on Windows, you need to have [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) installed first and [Turn on wsl-2 in docker desktop](https://docs.docker.com/desktop/windows/wsl/#turn-on-docker-desktop-wsl-2)

-## Install using interactive script
+## Install using the interactive script

 !!! info "Installation Script Overview"
     The interactive script will set up a database server, the Mathesar webserver, an upgrade server for upgrading using the UI and a reverse proxy.
 If you want to customise the setup process, please look at the [Manual Install section](#manual-install)